hmdnikoo/MOVIE-INFORMATION-CLIENT/README.md

 It is a simple boilerplate project.
 Please feel free to message me If you find any bugs and problems.
-You can find the The Web API [here](https://github.com/hmdnikoo/MovieInformation)
+You can find the the Web API [here](https://github.com/hmdnikoo/MovieInformation)

 ## Development server